w-van-den-Bergh/project-managaement-portfolio/pm-portfolio-examples/pm-RCCA-of-ASSBs.md

 ## RCCA of All-Solid-State Batteries

-**Summary:** With a change in formulation of one of the battery components, there was an sudden increase in cell failure rate early on in its cycle lifetime.
-I was tasked with working with selected team members and constructing an RCCA with the goal of finding the root cause and delivering a proposed solution to the problem.
+**Summary:** Selected to lead a team of scientists and engineers on a root cause corrective analysis (RCCA) project for the root cause of an observed increased in failure rate of battery cells.
+This began with the create of associated project management documentation, RCCA analysis chart, and the outline of an anticipated report.

-**Role and Contributions:** My role consisted of being the project manager for this RCCA which involved laying out the 5-Whys RCCA tree, managing documentation, coordinating experiments with team members, and updating stakeholders on progress.
+**Objective:** To perform an RCCA and provide a report to key stakeholders complete with an explanation of the root cause and a proposed solution to the problem.

-**Deliverables:** The ultimate deliverable was to isolate the root cause and provide a proposed solution.
+**Role:** My role in the project consisted of preparing the associated project management documentation such as RACI chart, project charter, and Gantt chart.
+In addition, I was in charge of managing the RCCA documentation, and the accumulated knowledge from experiments and associated literature research.
+As project lead, I was chosen to update key stakeholders and pass on any information to my team members.
+Team members were given portions of the RCCA project and were given regular check-ins to see what logistical issues or updates they may have to either facilitate or update, respectively.

-**Results:** Detailed documentation with supporting evidence from experiments and literature research lead the team to root cause with further research providing a possible solution.
-These findings were compiled into a report and presented to the key stakeholders for a higher level decision.
+**Outcome:** The outcome of the project was a completion of the RCCA project with all goals met.
+This included clear documentation of the progress, a compiled report with supporting evidence for our conclusions, and a presentation to the department on our findings complete with a proposed solution.